 Are you getting everything you need out of your point of sale system?
 Are your guests receiving the top-notch experience they want…or need?
 Does your system allow you to adjust service at a moment’s notice with all the data to back-up your decisions?

-If not, or even if you’re unsure, we put together this handy list of point of sale must-have features based on feedback from our hundreds of craft customers across the US.
+If not, or even if you’re unsure, we put together this handy list of point of sale system must-have features based on feedback from our hundreds of craft customers across the US.

 1. Free and Fast Support Services

 How quickly can you reach a real human for support?

 Your point of sale system is central to your business; when you’re hustling with the summer rush and you need help, you need help quickly and from a friendly and knowledgeable partner who knows what you’re dealing with.
 Fast and reliable support services are essential for keeping your business (and brews) flowing without interruption.
 Reaching support should never be a hassle and should never incur added cost.

 2. No Extra Charges for Additional Features

 Are you holding your business back because adding premium features requires a premium price tag?

 Tools that are critical to running a successful business and delivering an excellent guest experience shouldn’t be “pay to play”.
 Evaluate your added costs for online ordering, contactless payments, gift cards, time tracking, employee logins, per POS device and a customer loyalty program.
 Choose a point of sale system that puts your business first so you can put your guests first.

 How many places do you have to update inventory when an item kicks?